bracytrae/bracytrae/README.md

 I can't live without learning, and I'm so grateful to have access to technology that allows me to turn complicated concepts into thorough, concise ideas.

-I value these executive functions in my life: authenticity, truthfulness, and morality.
+I value these things, which are executive functions in my life: authenticity, truthfulness, and morality.

 ---